glotzerlab/signac-docs/docs/source/aggregation.rst

 aggregator
 ==========

-An :class:`~flow.aggregator` is used as a decorator for operation functions which allows users to aggregate jobs and pass them as arguments in the operation functions.
+An :class:`~flow.aggregator` is used as a decorator for operation functions which accept a variable number of positional arguments, ``*jobs``.
+The argument ``*jobs`` is unpacked into an *aggregate*, defined as an ordered tuple of jobs.
+See also the Python documentation about :ref:`argument unpacking <python:tut-unpacking-arguments>`.

 .. code-block:: python

     # project.py